deeheber/Danielle-s-Blog/src/content/blog/github-actions.md

 ## Going Beyond Markdown

 I decided I didn't want to manually update my `README` file everytime I published a new post.
-I decided to automate it in order to ensure my three most recently published posts were showcased.
+I decided to automate it in order to ensure my three most recently published blog were showcased.
 Becuase I wanted a relatively lightweight solution that would be quick to implement, I decided to try out Github actions.

 So the idea was to setup a job that runs once a day that does the following: